-OpenClaw Mission Control vs DIY dashboards is a question I've answered for myself the hard way — here's the comparison.
+OpenClaw Mission Control vs DIY dashboards is a question I've answered for myself the hard way — here's the comparison so you don't have to make the same mistakes I did.
+I've tried building my own OpenClaw dashboard, other open-source options on GitHub, the default OpenClaw setup (no real dashboard), and Mission Control by Builder Labs.

 This post is the honest comparison.